conradlempert/boolean-logic-game/README.md

 ## Rooms

 All the levels and learning items can be opened from rooms.
 As the player walks through the levels of the game, he will unlock new rooms with new items.
 In the current version there are 4 rooms: `room1`, `room2`, `room3` and `room4`.
+To show `room1`, just call `room1.show()`.

 ### Constructor